felixnorden/moppepojkar/documentation/guides/manual-moped-controll.md

 # How to manually controll the moped

 ## Download the app
-Download the app from: <https://github.com/sics-sse/moped/tree/master/WirelessIno>, build it and make sure to enable unknown sources on your phone.
+Build the app from: <https://github.com/sics-sse/moped/tree/master/WirelessIno>, or download the apk from slack: <https://moppepojkar.slack.com/files/virtuality/F6Y9GNFRN/wirelessino.apk> and make sure to enable unknown sources on your phone.

 ## Start the car
 Connect the two battery cables and enable the power by turning on the switch.
 This will start all systems.